The Complete Travel Guide to Izmir, Turkey

 9. Indulge in the Flavors of the Aegean at Kordonboyu’s Seafood Restaurants

 Known for its fresh seafood, Izmir offers culinary delights that range from grilled octopus to midye dolma (stuffed mussels).
+For a broader list of Turkish culinary highlights, check out our guide to the best food to try in Turkey.
 At Kordonboyu, enjoy sea bream, calamari, and shrimps while taking in the sea breeze.
 This experience is ideal for those looking to savor authentic Aegean cuisine with a view.

 That said, seafood is often priced by weight, so ask about portion sizes and prices before you order to avoid surprises.